 Susan Green Co-supervised with Dr Vicky Galea, a 4th year independent study course.
 “The power of movement to heal.
 Explorations of dance and the Mitzvah Technique.”
 2017 and 2018 McMaster University, Hamilton, Ontario.

-Susan presented the “Mitzvah Technique and Dance” at the Dance, Science and Somatics Educator’s Conference 2018 at the University of Buffalo
+Susan presented during a round table discussion, the “Mitzvah Technique and Dance”at the Dance, Science and Somatics Educator’s Conference 2018 at the University of Buffalo

 Susan Green teaches the Mitzvah Technique through the Hart House Fitness Centre, at the University of Toronto.